govardhan-ks/design-tokens/README.md

 # design-tokens
-Poc for exposing design tokens
+Poc for exposing design tokens as a json file